-Thinking about studying in 2022?
+Thinking about going to uni next year?
 You might want to consider applying for an Early Entry program.
 There are heaps of benefits: not just getting your place locked in before exams, but you can also get exclusive scholarships, access to mentoring and events, support while you study, and more.

 But if you think early entry is only for high achievers, think again.
 There are heaps of programs out there for all kinds of students.